dourmiah/Fraud_detection_lead_2/00_mlflow_tracking_server/readme.md

 web: mlflow server --host 0.0.0.0 --port $PORT --backend-store-uri $BACKEND_STORE_URI --default-artifact-root $ARTIFACT_ROOT
 ```
 ## Commit on GitHub and Heroku
+* Push on GitHub graphically (again it doe'snt hurt)
+* In VSCode, in a terminal
-* In the VSCode terminal, make sure you are at the root of the `fraud-detection-2`
+    1. make sure you are at the root of the `fraud-detection-2` project
-    1. Push on GitHub graphically
-    1. Push the subtree on Heroku using th
+    1. Push the subtree on Heroku with

 ```
 git subtree push --prefix 00_mlflow_tracking_server heroku main